ytti/oxidized/docs/Hooks.md

     diff: false
     message: "%{node} %{group} %{model} updated https://git.intranet/network-changes/commit/%{commitref}"
 ```

-Note the channel ID must be in quotes.

 A proxy can optionally be specified if needed to reach the Slack API endpoint.